Mexican gray squirrel: As an invasive species

 Within Biscayne National Park, located in the Florida Keys, the Mexican gray squirrel appears to be a major threat to the park's flora and fauna.
 The endangered Sargent's palm and state-threatened thatch palms are of primary concern.
 The squirrels have been observed using the thatch palm for food and nesting material, causing major damage to the tree, often resulting in its death.
 Further, the spread of the squirrel could result in competition with the federally endangered Key Largo woodrat and cotton mouse, the state-threatened Big Cypress fox squirrel and the gray squirrel.
 The Mexican gray squirrel could also negatively impact tropical fruit production if populations spread to South Florida.

 Hurricane Andrew of 1992 was believed to naturally eliminate a portion of the population in the Florida Keys islands.
 Yet the squirrels were still dominant in Elliot Key, Florida.
 To remove the squirrels, the National Park Service of Biscayne National Park made an effort to remove all non-native plants in the 1990's.
-This was a significant food source for the squirrels, which would, in hopes, reduce their numbers significantly in Biscayne National Park.
-Yet, the squirrel just turned to native species for food.
-So instead, efforts shifted in 2008, where the efforts changed to the direct removal of the squirrels from the Florida Keys.
+As these were a significant food source for the squirrels, this was hoped to reduce their numbers.
+However, the squirrels responded by shifting to native species for food.
+In 2008, efforts shifted to the direct removal of the squirrels from the Florida Keys.
 Successful removal tactics include shooting and removal of leaf nests at night.
-The Mexican gray squirrel's nests were marked with reflective tape to then be skillfully removed later on at night.
+The Mexican gray squirrel's nests were marked with reflective tape to then be removed later on at night.
 A non-toxic shot from a shotgun was released into the nest, killing the squirrels which were then removed.
 A total of 1,410 nests and 33 individual squirrels were removed from the affected islands.
 Eradication efforts from the Biscayne National Park will continue until the species is completely removed from the area.